MikeKneeB/quartz-site/content/Salvage Union - Ashkar/Adventures/2 Scamander Point.md

 ### 6 - Inner Jungle

 Dotted through this region of the jungle are a handful of blinking contraptions.
-They’re marked [[Corporations#Adamant Arch Planetary|ArchNovel]], and could be salvaged for 2 T3 scrap each.
+They’re marked [[Adamant Arch Planetary#Notable Sub-divisions|ArchNovel]], and could be salvaged for 2 T3 scrap each.
 Destroying one will alert Scamander - who will send a drone to investigate.

 ### 7 - Old Evantis Manufactury